mgarces/marco_garces_cc/index.md

 On the last few years I became an expert on RedHat's technologies, and developed a love affair with sysmonitoring OpenSource systems like Nagios/Icinga.
 I also have a growing appetite for clustering and distributed computing, and high-availability technologies.

-Currently living in Maputo/Mozambique, working for the largest bank in Mozambique, BCI; Next month I will be moving to Cape Town/South Africa, and start working for the largest cloud provider in the world...
+Worked for the last four years in the banking industry in Mozambique, and I'm currently starting an amazing adventure as a Cloud Support Engineer III at Amazon Web Services in Cape Town/South Africa.

 ### SSH pub_key
 <blockquote><dont-break-out>